snpsuen/Kubeflow_quickstart/artifact/multiple/readme.md

-## Pipeline for multiple train jobs
+## Pipeline for running multiple train jobs

 A more realistic approach is to break down a monolithic pipeline into a workflow of multiple train jobs.
 To start with, let's consider a ML life cycle that is typically driven by the following pipeline components in order.
 1. Load raw data